SoftwareHeritage/swhapguide/SWHAP@Paris.md

 What entities are involved?
 --------------------

+Performing the SWHAP does not require to set up any infrastructure yourself.
+The process relies on publicly available tools.

 - *Digital archives*: in the SWHAP process various types of digital archives are used for different types or artefacts.
 The proposed process relies on open source solutions even though you may be free to chose alternative options.
-The responsibility of maintaining these open-source digital archives lies in the different entities or consortia implementing them.
 The use of open source solutions ensure the best perenity of the archiving over time.
 - *Online presentation plateform*: although you are free to recreate your own website to present your software collection, we offer in this guide to leverage an open-source solution called "Science stories".
-In this guide we will show you how to contribute to the [Software Heritage implementation](https://stories.softwareheritage.org/), eventhough you may decide to create your own dedicated instance.
+We will show you how to contribute to the [Software Heritage implementation](https://stories.softwareheritage.org/), eventhough you may decide to create your own dedicated instance.
-- *Digital working environment*: between the collection of physical or digital artefacts and the final archiving and presentation of the software a series of operations will have to be performed in a digital environment.
-If your are implementing the SWHAP process you will be responsible for implementing and managing this digital environment, and to transfer part of its content to the digital archives and to the presentation plateform of your choice.
+- *Digital working environment*: between the collection of physical or digital artefacts and the final archiving and presentation of the software a series of operations will have to be performed in a digital environment, typically a collaborative file sharing system.
+If your are implementing the SWHAP you will be responsible for implementing and managing this digital environment, and to transfer part of its content to the digital archives and to the presentation plateform of your choice.
 We will further elaborate about that later in this document.

 What skills are involved?
 --------------------